freenas/freenas-docs/userguide/system.rst

 ~~~~~~~~~~~~~~~~~~~~

 #ifdef freenas
-Checking for updates by making sure the desired train is selected and
+Check for updates by making sure the desired train is selected and
 clicking the :guilabel:`Check Now` button.
 Any available updates are
 listed.
+#ifdef comment
+# not available yet
 In the example shown in
 :numref:`Figure %s <review_updates_fig>`,
 upgrades for different components of %brand% are displayed.
-The numeric
+The
-string is a date stamp.
-Click the :guilabel:`Check Release Notes` button
+numeric string is a date stamp.
+Click the
-to open the Release Notes in the browser.
+:guilabel:`Check Release Notes` button to open the Release Notes in
+the browser.

 .. _review_updates_fig: